 - salt and pepper to taste

+- Saute the spinach until soft.
 Add salt and pepper to your taste.

-Crush the garlic and set aside.
+- Crush the garlic and set it aside.

-Add the milk and flour to the spinach and keep mixing to keep it creamy.
+- Add the milk and flour to the spinach and keep mixing to keep it creamy.

-If it gets too thick, add a little bit of milk to the pan.
+- If it gets too thick, add a little bit of milk to the pan.

-Add the garlic.
+- Add the garlic.

-Keep mixing.
-Taste for salt and pepper.
+- Keep mixing and taste again for salt and pepper.

-Remove it from the heat and serve.
+- Remove it from the heat and serve.